 A regional approach through partnerships with elected officials and other agencies and organizations have resulted in:

 - Severe Weather Shelters have been established in Jefferson County through partnerships between local churches, non-profits, and community volunteers.

-- Attainable Housing is currently being explored at a regional and local level.
+- Housing programs are being explored at a regional and local level.

-- The partnership between the Arvada Housing Authority and provides housing assistance to 25 homeless or at-risk of homelessness individuals and families in addition to case management services.
-Colorado Homeless Families
+- The partnership between the Arvada Housing Authority and Colorado Homeless Families provides housing assistance to homeless or at-risk of homelessness individuals and families in addition to case management services.

 - Telephone Numbers: